-In 2017, over 80% of patients used a healthcare-related search (Doctor.com).
-As the Internet is the first source of medical information for most people, building a strong online presence becomes increasingly important for all healthcare businesses.
+In 2021, over 87% of patients used the internet to lookup their healthcare options.
+Because the Internet is the first source of medical information for most people, building a strong online presence becomes increasingly important for all healthcare businesses.

 “63% of respondents will choose one healthcare provider over another because of a strong online presence.”